Effects of gravitational lensing by Kaluza-Klein black holes on neutrino oscillations: Neutrino oscillation probability

 We see similar behavior also in case of non-zero $v$, i.e. in a KK black hole spacetime, in Figure \ref{fig3} and \ref{fig4}.
 From Figure \ref{fig4} we can see that for sufficiently large values of the boost parameter $ v $, the probability deviates significantly from that of the Schwarzschild case, suggesting that the detection of a sufficiently large number of neutrinos could provide a way to test the geometry.
 The solid line there shows the probability of oscillation for $v=0$ (Schwarzschild case), and the dashed and the dotted-dashed line shows the oscillation probability for $ v = 0.2 $ and $ v = 0.4 $ respectively.
 This is true for both normal and inverted hierarchy.

 Next, we investigate the effect of the mass of the lens and the boost parameter together in Figure \ref{fig5}.
 The left and right panels of Figure \ref{fig5} show the probability of oscillation of neutrinos for normal ($\Delta m^2 > 0$) and inverted hierarchy ($\Delta m^2 < 0$) for two different masses of the lens.
 The solid and dashed line corresponds to a solar mass lens with $ v = 0 $ and $ v = 0.4 $, respectively.
 The dotted and dotted-dashed line corresponds to a $ 4M_\odot $ lens with $ v = 0 $ and $ v = 0.4 $, respectively.
 We can see that a more massive lens can create a bigger shift in the oscillation probability.
 In certain cases, the shift in probability for a $ 4M_\odot $ gravitational lens is almost double that of a $ M_\odot $ lens.
+We can see that the effect of the lens mass on the probability of flavor transition is more significant than the one of the boost parameter.
+This can be understood by looking at the second term under the brackets of the first equation of Eq.~\eqref{aijbpq} which is responsible for the effects of the mass and the boost parameter.
+Using the relation $ Q/M = 2v/(2-v^2) $ we can express the term as

+The numerical values of the physical mass $ M $ used in the plots are one order of magnitude higher than that of the boots parameter $ v $ which has strict limits by definition ($0<v<1$).
+This difference is then carried to the probability expression Eq.~\eqref{eq-pr} where $ M $ and $ v $ appears under the trigonometric functions.
+Therefore the observed effect for lens mass is much higher than that of the boost parameter.

+Finally we investigated the degeneracy for the measurements of the lens mass and boost parameter simultaneously.
+In Figure \ref{fig6} we plotted the implicit function $M(v)$ obtained at a given angle $\phi$ for a fixed value of the probability $\mathcal{P}_{e\mu}$.
+We see that for any given value of $\mathcal{P}_{e\mu}$ there are several values of $M$ and $v$ that produce the same probability.
+This shows that, similarly to what happens with other kinds of observations, one needs multiple independent measurements of one of the quantities in order to break the degeneracy and determine $M$ and $v$.
+In fact, obtaining the degeneracy plot $M(v)$ for a different kind of measurement, such as for example accretion disk's spectroscopy, would allow to determine the values of $M$ and $v$.
+This kind of degeneracy happens for most measurements of black hole quantities when one wishes to compare with alternative models characterized by additional parameters and is the reason why independent measurements of the same quantity are important.